-In the last five years each of the four grand slams authorities has increased Prize Money pool and the trend started several years ago when ATP top men and women complained that they are not paid enough compared to other sports.
+In the last six years each of the four grand slams authorities has increased Prize Money pool and the trend started several years ago when ATP top men and women complained that they are not paid enough compared to other sports.
 Now US Open wants to take the total yearly prize money pool to around $50 million by 2018.
 Which kind of force other grand slams to increase the prize money every year as well.

 - In 2017 Australia Open increased the prize money by 14% compared to last year which took the total pool to Aus$50 million (USD$37 million) where winners of mens & women singles pocketed $2.8 million each.